-People expect Christmas to be a fun time of year, with parties, celebrations, and social gatherings.
+People expect Christmas to be fun, with parties, celebrations, and social gatherings.
 But lots of people find Christmas a stressful time.
-This is often to do with expectations.
-We might worry about finding the right gifts, preparing the perfect meal, getting the house ready, spending concentrated time with family, and the costs.
+This is often to do with expectations - finding the right gifts, preparing the perfect meal, getting the house ready, spending concentrated time with family, and the costs.

-To help you have a fun Christmas and to keep the pressure off, here are suggestions from Relate:
+To help you have a fun Christmas and keep the pressure off, here are Relate's suggestions:

-- State expectations: talk with family and friends about everyone’s expectations of Christmas well in advance, including the cost of Christmas.
+- Discuss expectations: talk in advance with family and friends about everyone’s expectations, including the cost.
 You could agree spending limits or give presents that don't need to be bought e.g. washing the car.

 - It’s OK to say no: be honest about what you want.
-If you want to turn something down, explain why and suggest an alternative e.g. instead of doing all the cooking suggest a ‘bring and share’ meal.
+Explain why and suggest an alternative e.g. instead of doing all the cooking suggest a ‘bring and share’ meal.

-- Practical prep: if you’re hosting Christmas, prepare beforehand e.g. make (or buy!) food early and wrap presents.
-Make a list of tasks and ask family and friends to put their name to something.
+- Practical prep: if you’re hosting Christmas, prepare beforehand e.g. make (or buy) food early and wrap presents.
+Ask family and friends each to take on a task.

-- Delegate: don’t be afraid to ask for help!
-We all want to be the perfect host, but Christmas Day can be very demanding.
-Asking guests to help makes everyone feel involved.
+- Delegate: we all want to be the perfect host, but asking guests to help makes everyone feel involved.

-- It’s your Christmas too: Christmas Day can go a blur because you’re busy trying to make everything perfect for everyone else.
-It’s your Christmas too and you should be able to enjoy it.
-Make a timetable showing when you will sit down and talk with everyone or play with the children.
+- It’s your Christmas too: Christmas Day can go a blur because you’re busy trying to make it perfect for everyone else.
+Make sure you have some time to enjoy it.

-Relate’s 6 tips for a stress-free Christmas give more details, and their page includes the invitation to talk to one of their counsellors for free in a Live Chat, if you’re finding the pressure of the holiday season too much.
+Relate’s 6 tips for a stress-free Christmas give more details, and their page includes the invitation to talk to one of their counsellors, if you’re finding the pressure of the holiday season too much.